aws-samples/amazon-bedrock-samples/docs/agents/function-calling/function_calling_with_invoke/function_calling_model_with_invoke.md

     )
 ```

-<h2>Notebook/Code with comments</h2>

 <h3>Helper Functions & Prompt Templates</h3>

 We define a few helper functions and tools that each model uses.

 First, we define `ToolsList` class with a member function, namely `get_ticker_symbol`, which returns the ticker symbol of a limited set of companies.
 Note that there is nothing specific to the model used or Amazon Bedrock in these definitions.

+!!! info
-You can add more functions in the `ToolsList` class for added capabilities (for ex. a function that calls a finance API to retrieve stock information).
+    You can add more functions in the `ToolsList` class for added capabilities.
+For instance, you can modify the function to call a finance API to retrieve stock information.

 ```python
 # Define your tools